-Budget is another important consideration.
-If the coffers are low, you might prefer a low-facility, environmentally friendly campsite.
-Low season is always a good time to go touring on a budget, and you can quite often find some really excellent deals for midweek touring, too.
-A stay of seven nights or more can sometimesearn you an extra night for free.
+An important consideration will be your budget.
+If you’re looking for a more cost-effective tour, you may prefer a low-facility, environmentally friendly campsite.
+The low season will be a good time to tour on a budget, and there can be some good deals available for midweek tours too.
+A stay of seven nights or more can even earn you an additional night for free sometimes too.

 What about pets?